How To Add A Link Section To WordPress

 (Links widget)

-To make the ‘Links’ widget active, drag it to one of the widget sections in the Widgets screen and drop it wherever you would like the links section to show up …
+Drag the ‘Links’ widget to one of the widget sections and drop it wherever you would like your links section to display …

-(Add a links widget to a widgetized area using drag & drop)
+Add a links widget to your WordPress sidebar using drag & drop

-The Links widget offers various configurable settings.
-For example, you can specify what information you want to display about your links and how many links you would like displayed on your sidebar menu …
+The Links widget includes various configurable options.
+For example, you can specify what information you want to display about your links and how many links you want displayed on your sidebar menu …

 Link widget settings

-You can also add multiple link widgets to your sidebar.
-This lets you add and display several links on your site …
+You can also add multiple link widgets to your sidebar and footer.
+This lets you add and feature specific links sorted by categories on your site …

 Link widget settings - Select Link Category